fastmcp-me/fetchserp-mcp-server-node/README.md

 ### Configuration

 **Option 1: Using npx (Local/Remote GitHub)**
 Add this server to your MCP client configuration.
-For example, in Claude Desktop:
+For example, in Claude Desktop using github registry :

 ```json
 {